 It was Aaron’s idea to build the honeycomb hexagon shelving. (you can find hexagon shelving to buy here with my affiliate link.)

 He’s building a few of these for a client and thought he’d show off and whip out a few for Lucas’ room.
 I LOVE THEM!
 I think they add the perfect dimension and color to really pull the room together.
 You gotta think outside the box……no pun intended.

 Here’s my little man below enjoying his new room.
 He loves it.
 I love it!
 I’ll be sharing more details in the days to come.

-Thanks to Aaron, we have an amazing room and thanks to Lowe’s for providing all the materials needed.
+Thanks to Aaron, we have an amazing sports theme boy bedroom and thanks to Lowe’s for providing all the materials needed.